matthiasnoback/microsoft-translator/README.md

 ```

 ## Differences with V2 library
-Since Speak API has been removed from the Microsoft Translator Text API on v3.0, this has been removed from this package too.
+ * Removed speak method: Speak API has been removed from the Microsoft Translator Text API on v3.0.
+ * Removed getTranslations method: GetTranslations functionality has been removed from the Microsoft Translator Text API on v3.0.

 ## Azure DataMarket token usage [deprecated]